stephaneVercouillieBMID/slate/source/index.html.md

 **transaction Info** | This MUST be set to `tag:sixdots.be,2017-05:claim_transaction_info`.
 **e-ID Picture** | This MUST be set to `tag:sixdots.be,2017-05:2017-05:claim_photo`.

-You can obtain these additional claims - and those defined by using the `scope` parameter - by presenting the `access_token` to the itsme® UserInfo endpoint.
-This is achieved by sending a HTTPS GET request over TLS to the UserInfo endpoint URI, passing the access token value in the Authorization header using the Bearer authentication scheme.
+You can obtain these additional claims - and those defined by using the `scope` parameter - by presenting the `access_token` to the itsme® userInfo endpoint.
+This is achieved by sending a HTTPS GET request over TLS to the userInfo endpoint URI, passing the access token value in the Authorization header using the Bearer authentication scheme.

 The itsme® UserInfo endpoint is: `https://e2emerchant.itsme.be/oidc/userinfo`.
 This URI can be retrieved from the itsme® <a href=https://merchant.itsme.be/oidc/.well-known/openid-configuration" target="blank">Discovery document</a>, using the key `userinfo_endpoint`.